learnwithmanish/Terraform-VnetSnetVMwithIIS/README.md

 description: A simple terraform code to deploy 1 Virutal Network with 3 Subnets , 3 windows VMs with IIS installation
 ---
 # Terraform-VnetSnetVMwithIIS
-Terraform code to deploy 1 Virutal Network with 3 Subnets , 3 windows VMs with IIS installation
+Terraform code to deploy 1 Virtual Network with 3 Subnets , 3 windows VMs with IIS installation

 ## How to Use
   ### Pre-requisite